VRC Bio Blast

 at VRC Sports Psychology Performance Consulting Group P. L.L.C.
 Reginald provides mental performance coaching to athletes, coaches and teams.
 Welcome to my Bio Blast page.

 AASP promotes practitioners to develop science and ethical practice in the field of sport psychology and offers certification (Certified Mental Performance Consultant®) to qualified professionals in the field of sports science and psychology who have completed the education, practicum and internship/supervision requirements and successfully pass a certification exam.(appliedsportpsych.org).
 He is a graduate and student athlete from Weber State University, Ogden, Utah in Broadcast Communications Journalism with a minor in Child Development.
 Reggie participated on the varsity teams in basketball and track (high jump) at Mira Mesa High School in San Diego, California where he still holds the high jump record.
 He was a member of the Weber State University Track and Field team and a three-year varsity athlete under world-renowned coach Chick Hislop.
-He is in his eighth year as the head Junior Varsity coach for Pinnacle Lacrosse and led teams to record of 6-10, 12-0, 6-6-1, 8-3.
+He is the former Head Junior Varsity coach for Pinnacle Lacrosse and led teams to records of 6-10, 12-0, 6-6-1, 8-3.
 Due to COVID-19 our season was cut short with a 4-2 record.
 In 2021 The Junior Varsity record was 13-1 and Reggie was named the Arizona Girls Lacrosse Association (AGLA) Coach of the Year.
 For 2021 the team secured a record of 11-2 for back to back first place honors for Junior Varsity.
-For 2022/2023 season, he led his upstart team to a 5-5-2 record.
+For the 2022/2023 season, he led his upstart team to a 5-5-2 record.
 He is still under the mentorship of new head coach Lisa Ojea, who brings over ten years of coaching experience at the NCAA Division I level that includes stops at Rutgers, Louisville, James Madison (as a player) and Virginia Tech, as well as experience at the Collegiate Club level serving as Head Coach as Grand Canyon University.
 He is part of a new coaching staff led by Coach Kerry Clayton, a former standout attacker for the Division I Arizona State University Lacrosse Team.
+For the 2023/2024 season, Reggie was named Head Coach for the Pinnacle Varsity team where helped led them to a 12-2 record making the playoffs and was once again named The 2024 Coach of the Year for the AGLA and first time USA Lacrosse Coach of the Year for the Arizona Region.
+Reggie was named Assitant Head Coach Varsity Lacrosse at Xavier High School under accomplished Head Coach Diana Oduho, a mainstay at Xavier.
+Reggie also was Coach Oduho’s Assistant Head Caoch for the Arizona Woemns National Tournament (WNT) held in North Carolina 2023.

 He is the founder and leads the VRC Sports Psychology Performance Consulting Group, a sports consulting firm with its focus on mental skills and athletic performance, in Phoenix Arizona.
 He works with elite professional athletes, collegiate athletes, and high school (age 18).
 Sports include lacrosse, tennis, basketball, football, softball and others.
 He was under the mentorship of Mary Oakley Psy.D., (CMPC®), of Stride Psychological Services.
 He has aspirations of building a center for Mental Health, Wellness and Sports & Exercise Psychology.

-Reggie, a believer in serving the community, is the President of the Desert Ridge Community Association a suburb of North Phoenix, former Chairman of the Design Review Committee, and Chairman of the newly created Public Affairs Committee all for Desert Ridge.
-He is a Director for the newly formed Desert Ridge Foundation.
-He is a current member of the Desert View Village Planning Committee under former Mayor Kate Gallego and City Councilman Jim Waring for the City of Phoenix since 2009.
+Reggie, a believer in serving the community, is the President of the Desert Ridge Community Association, (which he has severed since 2008) a suburb of North Phoenix, former Chairman of the Design Review Committee, He is a current member of the Desert View Village Planning Committee under Mayor Kate Gallego and City Councilman Jim Waring for the City of Phoenix since 2009.
 He served as second Vice President and President for the Arizona Girls Lacrosse Association for 2016-2018 to represent and grow the sport of Lacrosse in the state of Arizona.

 Get in touch with me via Linked in